ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 2. Connect the Adapter to Mic Port of AE5900.
 3. You have to plug a jack plug into the PA/EXT output as a dummy to silence the speaker.
 4. Increase the output volume of the AE5900 from 0 to about 75% on the volume control.
+5. Ensure proper grounding to prevent rf.
-5. Ideally, the AE5900 is already set to FM and channel 1.
+6. Ideally, the AE5900 is already set to FM and channel 1.
-6. Set your AE5900 microphone to TYPE 2, set your P1 - P4 key shortcuts.
+7. Set your AE5900 microphone to TYPE 2, set your P1 - P4 key shortcuts.
 I use P1 ASQ / P2 VOX / P3 MUTE
-7. Start Mumble on the host computer and your device (phone/laptop, etc.)
+8. Start Mumble on the host computer and your device (phone/laptop, etc.)
-8. Run `python3 ae_5900_v2.py` on the host/server.
+9. Run `python3 ae_5900_v2.py` on the host/server.
-9. Open `HOSTNAMEIP:5000` in your browser on the device.
+10. Open `HOSTNAMEIP:5000` in your browser on the device.
 You should now have control of your AE5900.
-10. Open Setup at the bottom of the WebUI and run Sync.
+11. Open Setup at the bottom of the WebUI and run Sync.
-11. Set the appropriate labels for the P1 to P4 buttons as you have set them on the AE5900.
+12. Set the appropriate labels for the P1 to P4 buttons as you have set them on the AE5900.
-12. On the host computer, you may need to make adjustments in the volume control (pavucontrol).
+13. On the host computer, you may need to make adjustments in the volume control (pavucontrol).
 Typical adjustments would be: Menu item "Configuration" default sound card your network-connected sound card.
-13. On the host computer in Mumble, PulseAudio and Standard/Default can now be used for input and output.
+14. On the host computer in Mumble, PulseAudio and Standard/Default can now be used for input and output.
 Audio input: Transmission should be set to continuous, quality to about 44kb/s.

 The script is currently only designed for the EU region.
 Other regions will follow, as will VFO mode.